fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ap-transactions.md

 1. Choose the corresponding AP transaction from the list
 1. Select "Update" to confirm the match

 In the Accounts Payable section, you will find two transactions associated with this transaction.
 The initial transaction logs the future expense, while the subsequent transaction records its payment.
 Consequently, the outstanding balance for this payable is zeroed out.
-These updates are reflected in the account transactions and are visible on both the Balance Sheet and the Balance Sheet report.
+These updates are reflected in the account transactions and are visible on your Balance Sheet, Transactions by Account and Trial Balance reports.

 ## Working with foreign currency AP transactions